mechgguy/eestech-hackathon/README.md

 - Customer Satisfaction

 The parameters were identified as being the most important to the end-user, the customer and are listed in no particular order.
 These metrics were used in the prompt engineering and the LLM should consider them while making comments on the user comments to better customer experience.

+## Prompt Engineering:
+Prompt engineering involves crafting specific prompts or instructions given to a language model to produce desired outputs.
+The goal of this exercise is to guide the model towards generating outputs that align with the intended objective.
+The focus on Prompt Engineering is to ask the correct questions and getting the precise and homogenous answers and parsing them in an effectively readable and understandble format.

 ## Getting Started
 To get started with our project, follow these steps: